-This baked clam dip recipe yields about 20 oz of dip, making it a great size for a gathering.
+This baked clam dip recipe yields about twenty ounces of dip, making it a great size for a gathering.
 If the craving hits when it’s just you and a small crowd (or…just you), leftover dip can be refrigerated and reheated no problem.
 Or you can make half the recipe!
 Thankfully the ingredients are easily halved.

 Baked Clam Dip